rackerlabs/support-how-to/content/how-to/rackspace-email/manage-domain-aliases-with-the-cloud-office-control-panel/index.md

 ---

 Resellers can create domain aliases for their customers.
-If you are a direct customer, however, and you want to create a domain alias, please contact the Rackspace Technology support team.
+If you are a direct customer, however, and you want to create a domain alias, contact the Rackspace Technology support team.
 Direct customers can still view the set aliases by going to step two in the following procedure.